trangnguyenkimyen/web-app-music-vibe/README.md

 </h1>
 <p>
   Vibe is a responsive web application for listening to music.
 It uses HTML, CSS, SCSS, JavaScript, React, NodeJS, and MongoDB to create a user-friendly and interactive interface.
 To experience Vibe for yourself, you can visit <a href="https://web-app-music-vibe.vercel.app/">web-app-music-vibe.vercel.app</a> and check out its features.
-  <blockquote>It can take up to 2 minutes for the page to load</blockquote>
+  <blockquote>It can take up to 2 minutes for the first load</blockquote>
 </p>
 <br>
 <hr></hr>